 Instructions for Authors

-Manuscripts based on presentations or posters given at the K-State Conference on Applied Statistics in Agriculture will be accepted for submission to the conference proceedings.
+Manuscripts based on presentations or posters given at the Kansas State University Conference on Applied Statistics in Agriculture will be accepted for submission to the conference proceedings.
 Submitted papers will undergo a review process before being accepted for eventual publication into the conference proceedings.

 For the initial submission, authors should use our electronic submission system at http://newprairiepress.org/agstatconference/.
 Click on Submit Article under the Links for Authors title to submit your manuscript or see Instructions for Authors for more information about the submission process.
 For any questions about your manuscript contact us at email@example.com.
 For issues with the submission system please contact firstname.lastname@example.org.